digital-chemistry-laboratory/libconeangle/README.md

 Any published work derived from the use of libconeangle should cite the original publication for exact ligand cone angles.[^1]

 - Cyrille Lavigne (@clavigne) for many discussions and for introducing me to modern Fortran
-- Sebastian Ehlert (@avwk) for many discussions, especially on packaging and distribution
+- Sebastian Ehlert (@avwk) for testing and many discussions, especially on packaging and distribution

 ## References